tlikonen/cl-just-getopt-parser/README.md

     character long.

-The third element _option-argument_ is optional but if it is non-nil it must be one of the following keyword symbols. `:required` means that this option requires an argument. `:optional` means that this option has an optional argument.
+The third element _option-argument_ is optional but if it is non-nil it must be one of the following keyword symbols: `:required` means that this option requires an argument. `:optional` means that this option has an optional argument.
 Example value for this function's _option-specification_ argument: